minmus-9/sisoap/README.md

 mutators `set-car!` and `set-cdr!`.
 In particular, using regular Python lists as LISP lists breaks when you get to `set-cdr!`.

-The runtime stack is also implented as a LISP linked list of pairs.
+The runtime stack is also implemented as a LISP linked list of pairs.
 This is almost twice as fast as using the `list.append()` and `lisp.pop()` methods (pronounced *function calls*).
 You get the idea.
 This choice make continuations *cheap*.
 If you use a regular